Do You Know how a product goes Into the Market?

 Dual Distribution Channel is another type of marketing channel.
-It’s a less conventional channel that helps wholesaler to reach consumer using more that one distribution channel.
+It’s a less conventional channel that helps wholesalers to reach consumers using more that one distribution channel.

 2. Roles of Marketing Channel

-The major role of a marketing channel is that it removes the gap between producers and consumers.
+The major role of a marketing channel are that it removes the gap between producers and consumers.
 It is a connection that connects producers to buyers.

 It is composed of different systems that help the transaction and physical exchange.